Miss Rhode Island

 The Miss Rhode Island competition is the pageant that selects the representative for the state of Rhode Island in the Miss America pageant.

-Ali Hornung of Providence was crowned Miss Rhode Island 2024 on May 12, 2024 at the McVinney Auditorium in Providence, Rhode Island.
-She will compete for the title of Miss America 2025.
+Mia Daley of East Greenwich was crowned Miss Rhode Island on April 25, 2026, at the Historic Park Theatre & Event Center in Cranston, Rhode Island.
+She competed for the title of Miss America 2027 on September 6, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.